wessenstam/NHT-EMEA/foundation-part-1/part1.rst

   Estimated time to complete: **90 Minutes**

 Foundation is used to automate the installation of the hypervisor and Controller VM on one or more nodes.
-In this exercise you will deploy a Foundation VM on a shared cluster in pairs, configure Foundation, and use it to image a single Nutanix node.
-Upon successful completion of imaging, you will work as part of a team to form a cluster from the individual nodes.
+In this exercise you will deploy a Foundation VM on a single Nutanix node (Node D) and use it to image one of other nodes (A, B or C).
+All students will create a Foundation VM however, you must decide between you which node you will be rebuilding.
+(As there are only 3 nodes you will need to work in pairs).
+The end result is that nodes A, B and C will be re-imaged ready for the next exercise of creating and configuring a Nutanix Cluster.

 Documentation and Downloads
 ...........................